KSKBpage/dn42page/README.md

 In the IP section
 Symbol  | Means
 --------|----------
-O| This node have public IP, all ports are exposed in the network Δ| This node doesn't have public IP, it's behind NAT.<br>You have to provide your endpoint X| Not accessable
+O| This node have public IP. <br> You can peer with this node even if you are behind NAT.
+Δ| This node doesn't have public IP, it's behind NAT.<br>You have to provide your endpoint X| Not accessable